sidworks-dev/sw-plugin-product-labels/README.md

 - Determine label position in administration
 - Add ACL
 - Use snippets
+- Make changing empty label language work

 ### Storefront
 - When label has position, make sure to position them correctly
 - Add option to use {{ product.variable }} in content of label
-- Make it work on product pages
 - Add enable on product page, category